tBaxter/questions-for-employers/README.md

 **Are the company’s managers inclined to call employees at home with questions or comments?** If so, that's bad.
 Doubly so if they'll call at night or weekends?

-**How many layers of company managers or executives does one have to go through to get approval for a new idea?**

 **How are disagreements solved?
 What happens when personalities clash?** You're looking for a real, equitable and fair plan here, not a handwave-y answer.

 **Given everything you like about the company culture, what failure modes do you think that it creates?
 Are those potential failure modes or have you seen them happen?
 How do you try to guard against them?** Cultural choices can have downsides, too.
 If the person who's answering you has been in the company for a while and can't give you a good answer, either they're unwilling to give you bad news about the company, or they're not very thoughtful about the culture and its failure modes.[who](url)

+## Bureacracy

+**Walk me through the process of expensing a $[price] [item]** Choose the price and item -- that could be a $50 book or something larger.
+You're looking for a process that sounds reasonable and navigable for the price and item you chose.

+**How many layers of company managers or executives does one have to go through to get approval for a new idea?**

+**What is the policy on alternate work schedules?** Is variablity okay, or is everyone expected to be on the same schedule?
+In modern orgs, especially distributed orgs, asking everyone to punch the clock at the same time is backwards, at best.

+**What is your remote work policy?** *Why* is that your remote work policy?

+**What is the company’s policy on work/life balance?** How does that work out in practice?

 ## Diversity, equity, inclusion and ethics